Chowta dynasty (Tulu Nadu)

 The Chowta dynasty was a Jain dynasty of Jain Bunt origin that ruled parts of the Tulu Nadu region during the 12th – 18th centuries.

 History

-The Chowtas were Jain Kings of the Tulu Nadu (a province consisting of present-day Dakshina Kannada district of Karnataka, portions of Udupi and Kasargod district in Kerala)in the 12th century.
+The Chowtas were Jain Kings of Tulu Nadu (a province consisting of present-day Dakshina Kannada district of Karnataka, portions of Udupi and Kasargod district in Kerala) in the 12th century.
 The succession to the throne was as per the Bunt custom of matrilineal inheritance (Aliyasantana).
 Their kingdom was very small, containing around only 200 villages, but the land was very fertile.

 They initially ruled from their capital at Ullal, which was a very prosperous city and busy centre of trade The first known king of the Dynasty was Tirumalaraya Chowta I (1160–1179).
-His successor, Channaraya Chowta I (reign 1179 – 1219), moved it inland to the city of Puthige.The principality of Chowta split in 1544, with two separate capitals, one at Ullal, under the renowned Queen Abbakka Chowta, and another at Puttige.
+His successor, Channaraya Chowta I (reign 1179 – 1219), moved it inland to the city of Puthige.
+The principality of Chowta split in 1544, with two separate capitals, one at Ullal, under the renowned Queen Abbakka Chowta, and another at Puttige.